giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 ## Nesting Hierarchy and Effective Weight

-When polygons are nested, CSF automatically detects the immediate container of each polygon.
+When polygons are nested, you define the polygons and the assigned weights; CSF handles the containment logic internally.

 This allows the engine to distinguish between: